western NY Dressage Association

 Darla Trophy | Donated by Marilyn Aldrich, Peg Barisone, Barb Ilardi, Elise dePapp, Anne and Erika dePapp, Linda Bean Torchia, Mary Seccombe, Carol Wallinga, Nancy Webber, Diane Tichell, Joyce Ulinski-Schmid and Stone Thistle |

-G. THE FLYING CHANGE HORSE OF THE YEAR AWARD
+G. THE FLYING CHANGE HORSE OF THE YEAR AWARD CRITERIA

 This award recognizes riders and their horses making the transition from schooling to recognized shows.
-Qualifying Requirements: (see rules regarding Eligibility and Score Requirements).

 - Awards will only be presented to median scores of 60% or higher.

-H. WNYDA OPPORTUNITY RIDER OF THE YEAR
+H. WNYDA OPPORTUNITY RIDER OF THE YEAR CRITERIA

 This award recognizes less experienced amateur riders in a given competition year.
-Qualifying Requirements: (see rules regarding Eligibility and Score Requirements) An Opportunity Rider is one that enters Opportunity classes in WNYDA USEF/USDF Recognized Dressage Competitions.
+An Opportunity Rider is defined as an adult amateur rider that enters Opportunity classes in WNYDA USEF/USDF Recognized Dressage Competitions.

 - A rider may not win this award more than once.